dedecipher/sal/README.md

 <img src="https://avatars.githubusercontent.com/u/206302525?s=200&v=4"/>

 SSAL (Solana Secure Agents Layer) is a protocol and framework that enables secure autonomous agents on the Solana blockchain.
 It allows programs(agents) to manage wallets and sign transactions on behalf of users in a trust-minimized way.
 SSAL combines an on-chain Certificate Tree with a SSAL-SDK to ensure that only registered, staked agents can act, and their actions are cryptographically verified.
-In SSAL, agents must stake a dedicated asset (the Secure Token) to register, which incentivizes proper behavior and enables slashing (penalization) for misconduct.
+In SSAL, agents must stake a dedicated asset to register, which incentivizes proper behavior and enables slashing (penalization) for misconduct.
 All token transactions (for example, using USDC) are handled with precise integer amounts (BigInt) to avoid any decimal precision issues.

 This repository is set up as a monorepo with the following components: